dfamonteiro/blog/blog/content/posts/production-load-generator.md

     <figcaption>A very simple simulated SMT line.</figcaption>
 </figure>

-Notice how all the `LineEquipment` are linked for you - by default, the newly added simulated equipment is automatically connected to the end of the line.
+Notice how all the `LineEquipment` are already linked for you - by default, the newly added simulated equipment is automatically connected to the end of the line.
 Sometimes you can have nice things!

 -----------------